Thursday, February 17, 2011

 office visit.
 In addition, you may be treated by a number of dental professionals who all help in the placement of your implant.
 In general, there are three steps in placing a dental implant:

--In this step, a dental surgeon (a periodontist, oral surgeon, or your general dentist) places the
+1. Integration-In this step, a dental surgeon (a periodontist, oral surgeon, or your general dentist) places the

 implant into your jaw.
 Over the next few months, the bone in your jaw grows around the implant, which